Azalea Park — Summerville, South Carolina

 Heron and the Sun Statue – Azalea Park

-The photo above shows off one of Azalea Parks’s most beloved sculptures, Heron and the Sun by Darryl Davis.
+The photo below shows off one of Azalea Parks’s most beloved sculptures, Heron and the Sun by Darryl Davis.
 Contributor Nancyjean Nettles writes, “Heron and the Sun was purchased and given to the Town of Summerville by the Sculpture in the South organization.
 This organization raised the funds for the purchase from sales at its annual sculpture show.
 These funds were added to gifts from numerous individuals and businesses in the town who wanted to add this unique piece to the other eleven bronze sculptures in Azalea Park at that time.”

 Reflections on Azalea Park